Azza Karam

-Azza Karam is an Egyptian professor and author, who is known for her pioneering work in integrating religion and sustainable development at the United Nations, her leadership at Religions for Peace in advancing interfaith collaboration, and her significant contributions to strengthening the role of religion with the United Nations.
-From 2003 to 2019, she worked in various advisor positions for the United Nations, including at the United Nations Population Fund and United Nations Development Programme.
+Azza Karam is an Egyptian professor and author who has worked in integrating religion and sustainable development at the United Nations, at Religions for Peace on interfaith collaboration, and contributed to strengthening the role of religion with the United Nations.
+From 2003 to 2019, she worked in advisor positions for the United Nations, including at the United Nations Population Fund and United Nations Development Programme.

 Early life and education

 Karam grew up in Egypt and India.
 She grew up in a conservative Egyptian Muslim family, but had a Hindu nanny while living in India.
 Karam has said that seeing both her parents praying and nanny's puja from a young age sparked her interest in religion and religious collaboration.
 Her father was a diplomat, so Karam traveled frequently throughout her childhood.

 Karam earned a B.A. in Economics and Business Administration from American University in Cairo in 1988.
 She earned an M.A. from the International Institute of Social Studies in 1990.
 Karam earned a Ph.D.
 Cum Laude in Environmental Sciences in 1996 from the University of Amsterdam.